-Real time accounting and billing is the process of gathering, rating, and displaying (posting) of account information either at the time of service request or within a short time afterwards (may be several minutes).
-Voice over data telephone service commonly allows for real time billing for tracking of voice over data telephone calls.
+Real time accounting and billing is the process of gathering, rating, and explaying (posting) of account information either at the time of service request or a short time afterwards (may be several minutes).
+Voice over data telephone explayer commonly allows for real time billing for tracking of voice over data telephone

-Figure 1.2 shows how voice over data service can provide real time accounting and billing records immediately after they are created (in real time).
-This example shows how the call server keeps track of each call as it processes each call setup.
-It uses the call setup and termination information to adjust the accounting and billing information.
-In this example, these charges or usage amounts can be displayed immediately through an Internet web page.
+Figure 1.2 shows how voice over data service can provide real time accounting billing records immediately after they are created (in real time).
+This example how the call server keeps track of each call as it processes each call setup.
+It uses call setup and termination information to adjust the accounting and billing mation.
+In this example, these charges or usage amounts can be displayed mediately through an Internet web page.